liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/03-marvel.markdown

 Marvel, and a Marvel Portlet that can be added to a page in your @product@ installation.
 This makes it easy to monitor your Elasticsearch cluster right from Liferay, since the Marvel portlet gives you access to all of Marvel's functionality.
-If you don't yet have Enterprise Search subscription, contact your sales representative.
+If you don't yet have an Enterprise Search subscription, contact your sales representative.

 In addition to your subscription with Liferay, you need a license from